diabolical-ninja/yeltahir.com/content/posts/nbn/index.md

 pip install nbnpy
 ```

-There are two steps involved when using the NBN API; first we must identify the unique ID for a location and second we can look up the connection information using that ID.
+There are two steps involved when using the NBN API; first we must identify the unique ID for a location and then we can look up the connection information using that ID.

 Two methods are provided for retrieving the location ID:
 * via the address (`get_location_ids_from_address`)
 * via the longitude and latitude (`get_location_ids_from_lat_long`)

-Lets do it:
+Let's do it:

 ```python
 from nbnpy.nbn import NBN